 By investing INR 100 million (US$1.3 million) in 10,00,000 equity shares with a face value of INR 100 each, HDFC, SBI, Axis Bank, and Kotak Mahindra each obtained a 7.84 percent interest.

-PNB earlier stated that it intends to buy a 9.5 percent interest in ONDC in November 2021.
+PNB earlier stated that it intends to buy a 9.5 percent interest in November 2021.

 Around 80 businesses are attempting to connect the platform to market participants.

-These businesses, according to The Economic Times, create business software and apps for sellers, buyers, logistics platforms, and payment gateways.
+These companies, according to The Economic Times, create business software and apps for sellers, buyers, logistics platforms, and payment gateways.

-Meanwhile, according to recent reports, 24 companies, including Ekart Logistics, Dunzo, and PhonePe, one of Flipkart’s logistics companies, are now integrating with ONDC.
+Meanwhile, according to recent reports, 24 companies, including Ekart Logistics, Dunzo, and PhonePe, one of Flipkart’s logistics companies, are now integrating with this.

 Meanwhile, Alibaba and Ant Group have exited Paytm Mall’s parent firm, Paytm E-commerce Private Limited (PEPL), due to the company’s shift in focus from traditional physical product e-commerce to ONDC and export.